httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Resource exhaustion

-Digest fields validation consumes computational resources.
+Integrity fields validation consumes computational resources.
 In order to avoid resource exhaustion, implementations can restrict validation of the algorithm types, number of validations, or the size of content.